Ministry

 Invite 4–8 people who actually shape the ministry — staff, key volunteers, and one or two people from the target audience if possible.
 Block 2–3 hours.
 Print the canvas at A1 or tape it out on a wall.
 Grab sticky notes.

-Block 01 first.
+Block 02 first.
 Always.

-Block 02 · What draws them?
+Block 01 · What draws them?

 Not what you want to offer — what they are already looking for.
 Problems, needs, interests, longings.
 If you can't name three, you haven't spent enough time with them.

-Block 03 · What's the good news here?
+Block 03 · What's the compelling offer?

-Block 09 · How will you know?
+Block 08 · How will you know?

-A canvas is a living document.
-Date it.
+Design measurable, mission-aligned indicators — SMART, but held with prayerful discernment, not just spreadsheet logic.
+The Holy Spirit's work doesn't always show up in a dashboard.
+Date the canvas.
 Version it.
 Revisit it every quarter.
 When context shifts — and it will — you have a shared baseline to reason from instead of starting the conversation over.

 What to watch for.